-For a heroin user, the only option to stop using the drug is often professional treatment.
+For a person who uses heroin, the only option to stop using the drug is often professional treatment.
 Without professional treatment, it can be incredibly difficult to kick heroin.
-The addiction to this drug is gripping and often takes over the life of the user and the people around them.
+The addiction to this drug is gripping and often takes over the life of the person using it and the people around them.
 If someone is looking for information for their loved one, or they personally need to seek treatment for heroin addiction, there are options.
 Learning more is the best first step to take.

-The euphoric high users feel when taking heroin results from a flood of brain chemicals that occur in response to the stimulation of these receptors.
-These are the same chemicals that are released when something pleasant happens, such as eating.
+The euphoric high people who use heroin feel when taking the drug results from a flood of brain chemicals that occur in response to the stimulation of these receptors.
+These are the same chemicals that are released naturally in the brain when a person feels happy or content.
 When heroin is used, these chemicals are released in much higher, unnatural amounts.
 Introducing a drug like heroin changes pathways in the brain, making the use of heroin compulsive.
 These neural changes explain why addiction to a drug of any kind is considered a chronic disease.

-Characteristics of addiction include feeling out of control regarding your drug use, engaging in compulsive behaviors, drug seeking, and continuing to use the drug despite the occurrence of negative consequences.
+Characteristics of addiction include feeling out of control regarding of one’s drug use, engaging in compulsive behaviors, drug seeking, and continuing to use the drug despite negative consequences.
 Drug addiction is both a chronic disease and a relapsing disease.
 These are key reasons it’s essential to get professional, comprehensive treatment for heroin.
 Kicking heroin without professional treatment is almost always going to be an unsuccessful endeavor.
 Unfortunately, a person struggling with addiction may feel like kicking heroin is as simple as having the will to stop.
-As the brain is continually exposed to drugs over time, the substances increasingly affect reward and motivation, behavioral control, memory and learning.
+As the brain is continually exposed to drugs over time, the substances increasingly affect reward, motivation, behavioral control, memory and learning.

 According to the National Institute on Drug Abuse, certain elements need to be present for successful addiction treatment.
-The treatment approach should view addiction as treatable but complex.
+The treatment approach should view addiction as complex but treatable.
 Addiction treatment should address the impact of heroin on the functionality of the brain as well as on behavior.
-The best heroin rehab centers will include a combination of counseling and behavioral and lifestyle therapies.
+The best heroin rehab centers will include a combination of counseling, behavioral and lifestyle therapies.

-During the actual phase of treatment for heroin addiction, patients will participate in a variety of behavioral counseling opportunities.
+During the treatment phase for heroin addiction, patients will participate in a variety of behavioral counseling opportunities.
 If necessary, they will be treated for co-occurring mental health disorders such as depression.
-Behavioral therapies at heroin treatment centers will typically help patients address triggers and factors that might have led to the addiction initially.
+Behavioral therapies at heroin treatment centers will typically help patients address triggers and factors that might have initially led to their addiction.
 Then, patients can move on to look at ways they can change their perspective and behaviors to avoid future drug use.
 Kicking heroin tends to require not only a period of time at a heroin rehab center, but also an in-depth aftercare plan to prevent relapse.
 There are many different heroin treatment centers, and they will often take different approaches to treatment and behavioral therapy.

 Since heroin addiction is difficult and complex, treatment often requires inpatient treatment to begin, but outpatient treatment is also an option.
-For heroin addiction in an outpatient program, a person will usually attend many intensive therapy sessions each week.
+During an outpatient program, a person will usually attend many intensive therapy sessions each week.
 Following that, they can move on to other outpatient programs held less frequently.

 If you or a loved one is struggling with heroin addiction and is looking for a way to kick heroin, contact The Recovery Village.
-Our team specializes in the treatment of heroin addiction as well as in co-occurring mental health disorders and simultaneous substance abuse problems.
-We offer a variety of individually tailored programs and after-care planning.
+Our team specializes in the treatment of heroin addiction as well as in co-occurring mental health disorders and other substance abuse problems.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.